Alumni

 Alyssa-Marie Sanchez

 Alyssa was born in Albuquerque and raised in the East Mountains.
-She is currently pursuing a bachelor's degree in Speech and Hearing Sciences, double majoring in Linguistics.
+She is currently pursuing her MA in Linguistics at UNM, She completed abachelor's degree in Speech and Hearing Sciences, double-majoring in Linguistics.
 She is half-Filipino (maternal) and half-Hispanic (paternal) and visits the Philippines with her family every summer.
 Alyssa was drawn to Speech and Hearing Sciences because of the inclusion of the medical aspect, while also being a more specific path.
 She hopes to earn her master's in SHS, and eventually use her degree to become a Speech Language Pathologist and an English as a Second Language teacher.

 Jesus Sanchez